johnathanvman/F6/index.md

 			}
 		}else if((s[1]==0 || s[2]==0) && Cocked != null && s[3] == 1){
 			if(s[1]==0){
 				Entrys = ["I grab SUB by the hips, and thrust until we both orgasm!
-With my balls swollen from the "+Cocked.Name+", I cum buckets into her and she bloats out!"]
+With my balls swollen from the "+Cocked.Name.toLowerCase()+", I cum buckets into her and she bloats out!"]
 			}else{
 				Entrys = ["CDOM wraps her hand around my swollen member and starts to lick the tip.
 Soon shes bobbing on my shaft.
-With my balls swollen from the "+Cocked.Name+" my cum overwhelms DOMSHORT and it dribbles down her nose!"]
+With my balls swollen from the "+Cocked.Name.toLowerCase()+" my cum overwhelms DOMSHORT and it dribbles down her nose!"]
 			}
 		}else if(s[1]==0 && s[2] < 100 && !map[party.y][party.x].hostile){
 		// HERO GOOD PEACE
 			if(unit(s[2]).CPun > unit(s[2]).MPun*.5 && unit(s[2]).legs){
 				Entrys.push(choose(["I kiss SUB's wound, and ask how I can make her feel better.","I make SUB lie down on the GROUND, and inspect her wound.
 I clean it the best I can, and ask if theres anything else she needs."," I see SUB limping, and force her to sit on OBJECTSHORT.
 After inspecting the wound, I ask if there's anything she wants."])+ choose([" She blushes and points between my legs."," She bites her lip as she takes a meaningful look between my legs."," She looks away as she whispers a good dicking would help."," She spreads her legs, and I slowly slip inside."," She pulls me close, and whispers that she wants me."," She slowly reaches between my legs.
 Her fingers wrap around me, and start to stroke.
 Once I'm hard, I let her guide me inside."])+ choose([" I gently make love to her until she feels better."," I make long, slow thrusts into her until we both cum.
-She's covered in sweat, but says she feels much better now!"," We both finish, and she looks much better afterwards."]))
+She's covered in sweat, but says she feels much better now!"," I caress her body while making slow thrusts into her.
+The slower pace seems to work fine for her, and soon she starts to moan.
+We both finish, and she looks much better afterwards."]))
 			}
 			if(unit(s[2]).Tags[0] == "Slimegirl"){
 				Entry = "";